By Jonathan Griffin. Editor, SEO Consultant, & Developer.

 Sullivan confirmed that the update was Global and was rolled out around the world at the same time:

-The update is anticipated to take a week or more to fully roll out:
+The update is anticipated to take a week or more to roll out fully:

 Google Says You Can’t Fix Pages Hit by This Update

-In Google’s announcement Tweet, they referenced previous advice from March 12, 2018, stating that:
+In Google’s announcement Tweet, they referenced previous advice from the 12th of March, 2018, stating that:

 There’s no “fix” for pages that may perform less well other than to remain focused on building great content.
 Over time, it may be that your content may rise relative to other pages.